 Fishery.
-In 2014 and 2015 a specialized (purse-seine) tuna fishery fleet flying the Russian flag did not carry out any operations.
+In 2014 and 2015 a specialized (purse seine) tuna fishery fleet flying the Russian flag did not carry out any operations.
 In 2014 trawling vessels caught 739 t of tuna of 4 species and 1 t of Atlantic bonito as a by-catch in the Eastern-Central Atlantic.
 In the first half of 2015 the trawling vessels caught 85 t of 3 tuna species and 128 t of Atlantic bonito.

 Scientific researches and statistics.
-In 2014 "AtlantNIRO" observers collected biological and fishery material on tunas onboard trawlers in the Eastern-Central Atlantic (area SJ71 according to ICCAT classification).
+In 2014 AtlantNIRO observers collected biological and fishery material on tunas onboard trawlers in the Eastern-Central Atlantic (area SJ71 according to ICCAT classification).
 Fish length and weight were measured, fish sex, gonads maturity stages and stomach fullness indices were determined.
-Species of the group "Small Tunas" occurred in trawls as a by-catch, from a few individual specimens up to a few dozens ones.
-Data on frigate tuna, bullet tuna, Atlantic black skipjack, Oceanic skipjack and Atlantic bonito was collected in the amount of 2585 specimens for weight measurements and 468 - for biological analyses.
+Species of the small tunas group occurred in trawls as by-catch, from a few individual specimens up to a few dozen.
+Data on frigate tuna, bullet tuna, Atlantic black skipjack, oceanic skipjack and Atlantic bonito were collected in the amount of 2585 specimens for weight measurements and 468 for biological analyses.

-Implementation of ICCAT Conservation and Management Measures.
-During fishery in the areas where tunas and tuna-like species occurred in the catches, the ICCAT requirements and recommendations concerning restrictions on tuna fishery and a ban on fishery of quoted species were observed.
+Implementation of ICCAT conservation and management measures.
+During fishing in the areas where tunas and tuna-like species occurred in the catches, the ICCAT requirements and recommendations concerning restrictions on tuna fishing and a ban on fishing of quoted species were observed.